14 Pontoon Accessories You Need On Board for Every Excursion

 6. Camp Chairs and Tables

-A collapsible table for gathering around for meals is important to have also.
+A collapsible table for gathering around for meals is also nice to have.
 Plus, it's great for playing cards or games.
 Again, something you can just leave on board and fetch whenever you need.

 7. Mess Kit